 Is that all?
 No!
-It’s easy, and much more stress-free, to charter a sailboat transport up and down the Atlantic and Pacific coast.
-You can charter a catamaran and spend time out on the vast ocean, or have the boat take you to a far off destination.
+It’s easy, and much more stress-free, to charter a sailboat transport up and down the Atlantic and Pacific coasts.
+You can charter a catamaran and spend time out on the vast ocean, or have the boat take you to a far-off destination.

 Charter a Catamaran

 We know that once you really think about it, you’ll decide that chartering a catamaran and having someone else drive you around is a much better idea than trying to rent a boat on your own.
-Instead of being stressed about everything from whether or not you need a licence to navigating in unfamiliar waters, you can simply enjoy your day on the wide open seas.
+Instead of being stressed about everything from whether or not you need a license to navigating in unfamiliar waters, you can simply enjoy your day on the wide-open seas.
 It’s the perfect vacation idea!